 Remember, good times always come after the bad.
 You are worthy of happiness.
 And I really do believe you can do this!

-So, let’s take a look at these 15 tips and tricks to dealing with your worst days:
+So, let’s take a look at these 15 tips and tricks for dealing with your worst days:

 1. Wear a comfy black outfit you feel confident in as your armor to face the outside world.